cleanlab/cleanvision/docs/source/faq.rst

 3. **What dataset formats does CleanVision support?**

-Apart from plain image files, CleanVision also works with HuggingFace and Torchvision datasets.
+Apart from plain image files stored locally or in the cloud, CleanVision also works with HuggingFace and Torchvision datasets.
 You can use the dataset objects as is with the ``image_key`` argument.

 .. code-block:: python3